tauri-apps/tauri-docs/docs/api/cli.md

 ---

-import Command from '@theme/Command' import Alert from '@theme/Alert'
+import Command from '@theme/Command'

 The tauri.js cli is composed in TypeScript and published as JavaScript.

 ## `info`